 Mavalynne Orozco-Urdaneta is a native of Colombia, South America who was raised in many cities around the world.
 Through exposure to diverse cultures and to the complex challenges faced by both people and organizations, Mavalynne became inspired to apply her business and marketing background to support non-profit organizations.

 To her current work as President of the Colombia Chapter of Partners for Cancer Care and Prevention, Mavalynne brings more than twenty years of experience in service to Colombia's most marginalized communities.
 Her Masters in Family Therapy allowed her to deepen her knowledge of health system dynamics, and equipped her to support clients and families through counseling and systemic therapeutic approaches.
-At present, Mavalynne is pursuing a degree from the College of Executive Coaching, and she is confident that this education will enrich her work.
+Mavalynne also attended the College of Executive Coaching and is a certified personal and executive coach.
+In addition to her work with Partners for Cancer Care and prevention, Mavalynne currently works at Mercy Medical Center in Baltimore, Maryland as a cancer support associate.
 Mavalynne's extensive training and experience have enabled her to act as a skilled advocate as well as a program leader.
 Her knowledge of health disparities stems from ground-level engagement with women with breast and cervical cancer, from the time of diagnosis through their deaths.
 Since founding Partners for Cancer Care and Prevention in Colombia, South America, Mavalynne has built a staff including a team of patient navigators, has worked to equip public hospitals with diagnostic tools, has supported the foundation in providing wigs and breast prostheses to over 100 women, has coordinated the training of over 100 medical providers and students in the management of breast and cervical cancer, and has secured national attention for the foundation's endeavors.
 Her commitment to advancing cancer care for women living in poverty is unwavering.
 Of her work, she says "It is noble to want to pursue change in the world.
 It is wise to start changing oneself.
 It is necessary to work together to make a difference."
 Mavalynne is honored, every day, to be able to work alongside women like her beloved patient Luz Clemencia, the face of Partners for Cancer Care and Prevention, who concluded her courageous battle with breast cancer in 2012 and who continues to drive the foundation's work.
 Mavalynne is grateful to support women in their struggles for survival as the leader of the Colombia chapter of Partners for Cancer Care and Prevention, and eager to support the organization's development into the future.

 Tom is Co-Founder and Principal of Nutrition Capital Network (NCN) and Managing Director of Nutrition Business Advisors, a strategic advisory firm focused on the nutrition industry.
 NCN (nutritioncapital.com) is focused on connecting Nutrition/LOHAS companies with sources of growth capital.
 Mr. Aarts is the Co-Founder and Chairman of the Editorial Advisory Board of Nutrition Business Journal (NBJ) (nutritionbusiness.com) which is regarded as the premier business intelligence publication in the 115 Billion dollar nutrition industry.
 He also founded and is the Co-Chair of The NBJ Summit (nbjsummit.com), the premier CEO/executive retreat for the nutrition industry.
 Prior to this, Mr. Aarts was a Founding Partner of Health Business Partners, an investment banking and consulting firm serving the natural products industry.